Ben Wallace (basketball): Viola Reggio Calabria (1996)

-After leaving Virginia Union and going undrafted, he travelled to Italy for a tryout with the Italian team Viola Reggio Calabria, where he played only a game in the 1996–97 Italian Basketball Cup against Faber Fabriano on 29 August 1996.
+After leaving Virginia Union and going undrafted, he travelled to Italy for a tryout with the Italian team Viola Reggio Calabria, where he played only one game in the 1996–97 Italian Basketball Cup against Faber Fabriano on August 29, 1996.

 Washington Bullets / Wizards (1996–1999)

 Wallace appeared in only 34 games for Washington in the 1996–97 season and did not play many minutes.
 The following year, he appeared in 67 games and started in 16, but did not average many points (3.1) or rebounds (4.8).
-He did manage to average 1.1 blocks throughout the season, however, and his defensive play solidified his identity and his minutes increased significantly in the lockout-shortened 1998–99 season, as he started in 16 of 46 games and averaged 6 points, 8.3 rebounds and 2 blocks per game.
+He did manage to average 1.1 blocks throughout the season, however, and his defensive play solidified his identity and his minutes increased significantly in the lockout-shortened 1998–99 season, as he started in 16 of 46 games and averaged 6.0 points, 8.3 rebounds and 2.0 blocks per game.
 Washington was unable to make the playoffs for three straight years.

 Orlando Magic (1999–2000)

 On August 11, 1999, Wallace was traded to the Orlando Magic in a multiplayer deal for Isaac Austin.
 In the 1999–2000 season, he solidified his role as a starter, starting in all 81 games that he appeared in.
 He averaged 4.8 points, 8.2 rebounds and 1.6 blocks for the Magic as they won 41 games.
-However, the Magic failed to make the playoffs and following the season, the Magic traded Wallace along with Chucky Atkins to the Detroit Pistons as compensation in a sign-and-trade deal for superstar forward and free agent Grant Hill.
+However, the Magic failed to make the playoffs and following the season, the Magic traded Wallace, along with Chucky Atkins, to the Detroit Pistons as compensation in a sign-and-trade deal for superstar forward and free agent Grant Hill.